Read the Boxscore for Rangers vs Padres – Sunday July 6th, 2025

 Explain: This pitcher’s skill set does not match up particularly well with the park he’s in today, which may lead to worse-than-usual performance.

-Jonah Heim hits a high percentage of his flyballs to center field (38.5% — 79th percentile) and sets up very well considering he’ll be hitting out towards the league’s 2nd-shallowest CF fences in today’s matchup.
+Evan Carter hits many of his flyballs to center field (39.3% — 92nd percentile) and will have a big advantage facing the game’s 2nd-shallowest CF fences in today’s matchup.

 Explain: This player’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.